-After Years of Failed ‘School Choice,’ Philadelphia Gets Back Its Voice | OurFuture.org by People's Action
+After Years of Failed ‘Choice,’ Philadelphia Gets Its Schools Back | OurFuture.org by People's Action

 “Local control is not a panacea,” he says, “but when governance is rooted in the local community, it isn’t as much apt to be hostile to the community.”

-“The new school board will be more community-based with people who have experiences In the community,” says Horace Ryan, a youth organizer with Philly-based UrbEd.
-Ryan explains to me that a “new wave of student voice” rising in the city can only be heard if there are local leaders instead of distant officials in a far-off board.
+“The new school board will be more community-based with people who have experiences In the community,” says Horace Ryans, a youth organizer with Philly-based UrbEd.
+Ryans explains to me that a “new wave of student voice” rising in the city can only be heard if there are local leaders instead of distant officials in a far-off board.

 “Schools are the core of our communities,” says Philadelphia school parent and parent organizer Kendra Books.
 In a phone conversation, she tells me the state appointed SRC seemed mostly interested in dismantling and closing neighborhood schools and privatizing school operations through charter school management.